Sihaoyu1220/STAT545-participation/README.md

 # STAT 545A participation

 This is Sihaoyu's paticipation repository for STAT 545 at The University of British Columbia (2019-2020).
 The course website is linked [here](https://stat545.stat.ubc.ca/).
-The following are the instructions and a list of documents I have for each class:
+The link for each title will direct to the instructions for each class, including the learning objectives and in-class activities.
+The link for each document will direct to the document in this participation repository.

 1. [Class Meeting 1 Introduction to STAT 545 and GitHub](https://stat545guidebook.netlify.com/introduction-to-stat-545-and-github.html)
 - Register a GitHub account